nebulab/playbook/source/company-rituals/all-hands-sessions.html.md

 If you have any questions, you can ask them on Slack, on the Loom recording or in your next 1:1.

-All-hands don't have a fixed agenda, but you can expect most of the content to be presented by the directors.
+All-hands don't have a fixed agenda, but you can expect most of the content to be presented by the Managing Partners and Directors.
 We try to cover a variety of cross-cutting topics such as recent successes and failures and what we've learned from them, any updates on company strategy, new company policies, any team members that are joining/leaving the team, any new partners and why we think they're a good fit, and anything else that we think might be of interest.

 Every once in a while, we also have team members present cool client-facing or internal projects they've worked on.
 Rather than having strictly top-down all-hands, we try to turn them into a ritual